rasmusfreund/bioinf-prog-course/book/chapters/assembly_project.md

 ```

+The `line` variable in the for loop holds each line in the file including the `\n` newline character at the end.
+To split each line into the name of the read and the read sequence, you can use the `split` method of strings.
+You can see the documentation for that method by typing `pydoc str.split` in your terminal.

 ### Compute the mean length of reads {-}

 Having written that function we would like to get some idea about how long the reads are.
 More often than not there are too many reads to look at them manually, so we need to make a function that computes the mean length of the reads.